-Each group write an initial brainstorm about things they do daily using web applications on the internet and answer to the following questions:
+Each group writes an initial brainstorm about things they do daily using web applications on the internet answering to the following questions:

 - (1) What do you want from the Internet? - (2) What do you not want from the Internet?.

 To write down the ideas of the brainstorm, students can use a collaborative tool, such as a padlet